-- Establish and maintain an ethos where children/pupils feel secure and are encouraged to talk and are listened to! - Include regular consultation with children/pupils e.g., regular activities that reflect pupil voice such as student council. - Ensure children/pupils know that there are adults in the school whom they can approach if they are worried or in difficulty. - Ensure that all children/pupils know who the designated safeguarding lead is and know that there are adults in the school whom they can approached if worried or in difficulty
+- Establish and maintain an ethos where children/pupils feel secure and are encouraged to talk and are listened to - Include regular consultation with children/pupils e.g., regular activities that reflect pupil voice such as student council. - Ensure children/pupils know that there are adults in the school whom they can approach if they are worried or in difficulty. - Ensure that all children/pupils know who the designated safeguarding lead is and know that there are adults in the school whom they can approach if worried or in difficulty - All pupils have access to one-to-one bespoke pastoral sessions where they can share concerns and receive guidance on key issues.

-- All pupils have access to one-to-one bespoke pastoral sessions where they can share concerns and received guidance on key issues. - Provide regular safeguarding training to all staff including on local issues, this is completed through formal training, team meetings, email updates and online training. - Teach children about safeguarding, including online safety.
-This is delivered through a broad and balanced curriculum, such as relationship education (compulsory from September 2020), activities, pastoral sessions, and opportunities to equip children/pupils with the skills they need to stay safe from abuse and to know who to turn to for help. - Include, in the curriculum, material that will help children/pupils develop realistic attitudes to the responsibilities of adult life. - Work closely with families and Early Help services to ensure the correct support is implemented at the earliest opportunity. - Induction for new (including temporary) staff, CIC board members and volunteers - The Designated Safeguarding Lead and Deputy attend the briefings for Designated Safeguarding Leads coordinated by the North East Lincolnshire Safeguarding Partnership Board, therefore enabling them to remain up to date with Safeguarding practices and be aware of any emerging concerns/themes emerging in North East Lincolnshire, regionally and nationally https://bestfutures1.sharepoint.com/sites/allcompany/Shared%20Documents/Best%20Futures%20 CIC/Policy%20Organisation/Supporting%20documents%20for%20writing%20policies/Working toget her to safeguard children inter agency guidance.pdf https://bestfutures1.sharepoint.com/sites/allcompany/Shared%20Documents/Best%20Futures%20 CIC/Policy%20Organisation/Supporting%20documents%20for%20writing%20policies/Keeping children safe in education 2023.pdf https://bestfutures1.sharepoint.com/sites/allcompany/Shared%20Documents/Best%20Futures%20 CIC/Policy%20Organisation/Supporting%20documents%20for%20writing%20policies/What to do if you_re_worried_a_child_is_being_abused.pdf
+- Provide regular safeguarding training to all staff including on local issues, this is completed through formal training, team meetings, email updates and online training. - Teach children about safeguarding, including online safety.
+This is delivered through a broad and balanced curriculum, such as relationship education (compulsory from September 2020), activities, pastoral sessions, and opportunities to equip children/pupils with the skills they need to stay safe from abuse and to know who to turn to for help. - Include, in the curriculum, material that will help children/pupils develop realistic attitudes to the responsibilities of adult life. - Work closely with families and Early Help services to ensure the correct support is implemented at the earliest opportunity. - Induction for new (including temporary) staff, CIC board members and volunteers - The Designated Safeguarding Lead's (DSL's) attend the briefings for Designated Safeguarding Leads coordinated by the North East Lincolnshire Safeguarding Partnership Board, therefore enabling them to remain up to date with Safeguarding practices and be aware of any emerging concerns/themes emerging in North East Lincolnshire, regionally and nationally.